Hurricane Preparedness Week Tips

 • Make sure you have an emergency supply kit.
 It should include first aid supplies, as well as nonperishable food and bottled water.
 Don’t forget a flashlight with extra batteries.

-•Prepare an evacuation plan so your family knows what to do and where to go if a severe storm is heading your way.
+• Prepare an evacuation plan so your family knows what to do and where to go if a severe storm is heading your way.
 In fact, if told to evacuate, do so immediately.
 And make sure your family knows how to reach you after a storm, so everyone knows you’re safe.

-•Keep a list of emergency numbers handy, including those of family members, friends and neighbors.
+• Keep a list of emergency numbers handy, including those of family members, friends and neighbors.

-•Have a hurricane plan for your pets.
+• Have a hurricane plan for your pets.
 Know where to bring them if you have to evacuate.
 Remember, many shelters don’t accept pets.

-•Create an inventory of your belongings in case you need to file a claim.
+• Create an inventory of your belongings in case you need to file a claim.
 Take photos or a video, or use the handy home inventory feature on the Amica mobile app.

-•Review your insurance policy to see if you’re covered for flooding and other storm-related damage.
+• Review your insurance policy to see if you’re covered for flooding and other storm-related damage.

 Visit the Amica Storm Center for dozens of safety tips and checklists explaining what to do before, during and after a hurricane or major storm.
-The Federal Emergency Management Agency (FEMA) also offers tips.
-And, for more information on the upcoming hurricane season, visit the National Hurricane Center.
+The

 “Being prepared for a hurricane, or any other severe weather, is the best way to protect our families and our homes,” Murphy said.
 “Hurricane Preparedness Week is a great time to make sure you’re ready for any storm.”